antzha630/Homework5/README.md

 My first graph is a histogram of the total three pointers made by players across the 3 teams above.
 The second graph is a dot plot that shows the relationship between minutes played and total rebounds.
 One random player was selected and her point is highlighted red, has her name on it, and has a unique design.

+It is important to note that you don't need rvest, dyplr, or ggplot packages due to me not using it.
+I manually scraped it instead of using R code to scrape.
+Download the csv file with all the data and the Homework5.R file.
+Run it and you should get the results that I have posted in my two images.